em2898.epiquest.co.uk

 Scanning CTL epitopes with T-Scanner

-When you want to rank epitopes of the selected group (up to 2000 in one file), you may use T-Scanner.
+When you need to rank epitopes within a selected group, especially when dealing with a large number of epitopes (up to 2000 in one file), you can utilize T-Scanner.

-This program is based on the same algorithm and matrix as EpiQuest-T, but developed for comparing large number of epitopes, either selected by other programs (i.e. the programs predicting MHC-binding or proteolytic cleavage of the sequence in MHCI compartments) or eluted from target cells, etc.
+T-Scanner is based on the same algorithm and matrix as EpiQuest-T. However, it is specifically developed for comparing a large number of epitopes.
+These epitopes can be selected by other programs, such as those predicting MHC-binding or proteolytic cleavage of the sequence in MHCI compartments, or they can be eluted from target cells, among other sources.
+T-Scanner facilitates efficient ranking and comparison of epitopes, enabling researchers to identify the most promising candidates for further study or application.

 EpiQuest Suite and site www.epiquest.co.uk belongs to Aptum Biologics Ltd.